zzubzq/apidocs/source/index.html.md

 GET /sapi/v1/giftcard/verify (HMAC SHA256)
 ``

-This API is for verifying whether the Binance Code is valid or not by entering Reference Number.
+This API is for verifying whether the Zzubzq Code is valid or not by entering Reference Number.

-**Please note that if you enter the wrong Binance code 5 times within an hour, you will no longer be able to verify any Binance code for that hour.**
+**Please note that if you enter the wrong Zzubzq code 5 times within an hour, you will no longer be able to verify any Zzubzq code for that hour.**

 **Weight(IP):**